kaspagang/kaspy/README.md

 # kaspy

-Python implementation of a kaspa-grpc client
+Python implementation of a kaspa-grpc client.

 ## work in progress...